Electronically controlled pneumatic brakes: Control and power

 When first developed, electric control ECP brakes needed a number of wires along the train to control solenoids on each wagon to release the brakes, and were not considered economic for freight.
 This has changed with the introduction of electronic controls, allowing data to be transmitted by two-conductor wire or radio from the locomotive to a microprocessor on each car, where locally powered valves hold the desired pressure in each brake cylinder.

 Use on Fortescue Railway

 ECP can use axle-generated power or wire-distributed power.
-The Fortescue Railway in Australia uses wire-distributed power at 200 volts direct current.
+The Fortescue railway line in Australia uses wire-distributed power at 200 volts direct current.
 The Fortescue line also places the two brake pipes and single control/power cables on one side of the wagons only, as trains operate only as block loads and the wagons are not normally reversed.
 Having the wires on one side avoids the need for crew to stoop under the coupling, as would be the case with the normal configuration where the hose and wire cross under the coupling.